Short-term absence form

 - transportation problems

 - Your absence would fall during the final exam period (for all students) or during a comprehensive exam, or thesis or dissertation oral presentation (for grad students)

-- Your absence would be longer than two days
+- Your absence would be longer than five days

-- You would be missing coursework worth more than 30 per cent of your final grade in the course
+- You would be missing coursework worth 30 per cent or more of your final grade in the course

 - If your request would exceed the maximum allowable number